 |Risk Level: Low||Difficulty Level: Easy|

 If your hard drive is not detected in Device Manager or Disk Management, you need to uninstall and update the Seagate drive driver and try again.
 Here are the detailed steps to do so:

 Step 1.
-Connect the not working Seagate external hard disk to PC.
+Connect the not working Seagate external hard disk to the PC.

 Step 2.
 Type device manager in the search box and click "Device Manager" on the menu.